lyznne/Konsole-night_Theme/README.md

 ## Feedback and Support

-If you encounter any issues, have suggestions, or want to provide feedback, please [open an issue](https://github.com/your-username/your-repo-name/issues) on the GitHub repository.
+If you encounter any issues, have suggestions, or want to provide feedback, please [open an issue](https://github.com/lyznne/Konsole-night_Theme/issues) on the GitHub repository.

 ## Credits

 Konsole Night theme is developed and maintained by [Enos Lyznne](https://github.com/lyznne).

-## License

-This theme is released under the [Business Source License (BSL)](/LICENSE.md).

-The BSL is a license that allows you to use, modify, and distribute the software under certain terms and conditions.
-Please review the [BSL license text](/LICENSE.md). for more details.

 ---

-Thank you for choosing the Konsole Night theme!
-We hope it enhances your coding experience and brings a touch of elegance to your Visual Studio Code editor.
-If you enjoy using the theme, please consider sharing it with others and leaving a review in the Visual Studio Code marketplace.
+🌌 Thank you for choosing the Konsole Night theme! 🌃

+We hope it enhances your coding experience and brings a touch of elegance to your Visual Studio Code editor. 💻 If you enjoy using the theme, please consider sharing it with others and leaving a review in the Visual Studio Code marketplace.

-**Enjoy!**
+**Enjoy coding in style!** ✨